 Part of the growing popularity of DHM is the science behind it.
 Numerous studies have been conducted, combined with the history of being used in ancient Korean medicine and traditional Chinese medicine.

-Here's a list of a few significant studies:
+Here's a list of significant studies done on DHM:

-There are various DHM supplements on the market, so it's important to know what to look for.
+There are various DHM supplements on the market, so it's important to know what key things to look for.